Surajchandraa/Real-time-Group-chat-application/README.md

 # Real-time-chat-application
 This is a group chat web application .
 In this you can add with your name and chat with peoples.

+## Installation:
+- clone this repository in your directory and open with code editor.
+- open terminal in project directory and run command "npm i" than all the depedencies will be in your project directory you can see them in package.json file.

+## How to run this:
+- Open your project directory and open terminal with that directory.
+- run command `nodemon server.js`.

+## How to use this:
+- when you run server.js file you will be live on `http:://localhost:4500` , open this url on web browser.
+-  now enter your name and will able to do group chat.
+-  since this is not hosted on internet you will have to chat with multiple user by opening multiple windows on your system.